Editorial Standards

 Automatic Revocation for Non-Filing

 The most severe consequence of non-filing is not a penalty – it is automatic revocation of tax-exempt status after three consecutive years without filing.
-The IRS publishes a list of revoked organizations.
+Under section 6033(j) the revocation happens by operation of law – the IRS does not send a warning letter before it takes effect, and only publishes the Auto-Revocation List after status has already been lost.
 Reinstatement requires a new exemption application and potentially paying income tax on any revenues earned during the revocation period.
 For large organizations, this can be financially catastrophic and reputationally damaging.

 E-Filing Requirements

 All organizations filing Form 990, 990-EZ, 990-PF, or 990-N are required to e-file.
 Paper filing is no longer accepted for these returns.
-This requirement took effect for tax years ending on or after July 31, 2020.
+This requirement took effect for tax years beginning after July 1, 2019.
 Ensure your software supports e-filing before beginning preparation.

 Form 990 Schedules – Which Ones Apply and Why